 ‘If…the universe ends, not with an impersonal cosmic implosion but with an encounter with the personal and living God, then our human response does indeed matter.’
 (Lucas & Green)

 You ought to live holy and godly (devout) lives – our lives will be ‘godly’ if. like God, we have patience and compassion on those who are heading for destruction, v9.

-Speed its coming – Thus we pray, ‘Your kingdom come’, cf Rev 8:4.
+Thus we pray, ‘Your kingdom come’, Mt 6:10; cf Rev 8:4.
 ‘In other words, the timing of the advent is to some extent dependent upon the state of the Church and of society.
 What a wonderfully positive conception of the significance of our time on earth.
 It is no barrent waiting for Finis to be written.
 It is intended to be a time of active co-operation with God in the redemption of society.
 Our era between the advents is the age of grace, the age of the Spirit, the age of evangelism.’
 (Green)

 ‘Only those who are striving after holiness would dare to wish for the coming of the Day of the Lord.’
 (Wand)